 The Pennsylvania native was the territorial pick of the Philadelphia Warriors, playing his entire NBA career with the franchise and posting averages of 22.8 points and 8.6 rebounds in 713 games.
 Arizin chose to retire from the NBA instead of relocating with the team to San Francisco.

-He was a three-time All-NBA First Team selection, a 10-time All-Star, and one of the select few to be chosen as the NBA’s Top 50 players in 1996 for the league’s 50th anniversary.
+He was a three-time All-NBA First Team selection, a 10-time All-Star, and one of the select few to be chosen as one of the NBA’s Top 50 players in 1996 for the league’s 50th anniversary.
 Arizin helped the Warriors lift their first-ever NBA championship trophy in 1956 (Warriors won 1946-47 BAA title before the league became the NBA).
 His jersey is the first of many hanging in the rafters of Chase Center today.

 1959: Wilt Chamberlain (Kansas)